stanford-sysml-seminar/stanford-sysml-seminar.github.io/index.md

 You can reach us at sysmlstanfordseminar [at] gmail.

-Source code for this website can be found [here](https://github.com/stanford-sysml-seminar/stanford-sysml-seminar.github.io).
+If you'd like to clone this website for your own talk series, source code can be found [here](https://github.com/stanford-sysml-seminar/stanford-sysml-seminar.github.io).

 <!-- Please uncomment this part if you clone our source code! -->
 <!--